-You can enroll in GUL coverage at any time.
+You may enroll in GUL coverage at any time.
 GUL coverage is administered by MetLife.
-MetLife does not require evidence of good health to enroll:
+MetLife does not require evidence of insurability to enroll:

-- > When first eligible (as a new hire or newly eligible for Citi benefits) if enrolling for up to three times the amount of your benefits eligible pay and the total is less than \$1.5 million; - For one times your benefits eligible pay as a result of losing Basic Life coverage because your benefits eligible pay was increased to \$200,000 or above and certain other qualified changes in status.
+- > When first eligible (as a new hire or newly eligible for Citi benefits) if enrolling for up to three times the amount of your benefits eligible pay, not to exceed \$500,000, and the total is less than \$1.5 million; - > For one times your benefits eligible pay, not to exceed \$500,000, as a result of losing Basic Life coverage because your benefits eligible pay was increased to \$200,000 or above and certain other qualified changes in status.

-However, MetLife will require evidence of good health if you want:
+However, MetLife will require evidence of insurability if you want:

-- > To enroll at any other time; - > To enroll for an amount greater than three times your benefits eligible pay or \$1.5 million; or - > To increase the amount of your current coverage.
+- > To enroll at any other time; - > To enroll for an amount greater than three times your benefits eligible pay, not to exceed \$500,000 or \$1.5 million; or - > To increase the amount of your current coverage.